 • Cover bare soil with grass, bark, or gravel, especially near homes built before 1978.

-• Use cold water for drinking or cooking to reduce release of lead from some faucets and old pipes.
+• Test your water for lead, and use a filter if needed (granular activated carbon or reverse osmosis).
+Be sure to change the filter regularly.
+Use cold water for drinking or cooking to reduce release of lead from some faucets and old pipes.

 Resources

-• The Minamata Convention on Mercury – This international treaty obliges governments to take a range of actions, including to address mercury emissions to air and to phase-out certain mercury-containing products.
+• The Minamata Convention on Mercury – 2024 – This updated international treaty, originally adopted in 2013, obliges governments to take a range of actions, including to address mercury emissions to air and to phase-out certain mercury-containing products.

 Webcast introducing the new Certain Metals video: Michael Kirschner, Meredith Williams, and Arlene Blum